dfinity/interface-spec/spec/index.md

     Status `3` (stopped) can be observed, for example, in `canister_pre_upgrade` and can be used to prevent accidentally upgrading a canister that is not fully stopped.

-### Canister version
+### Canister version {\#system-api-canister-version}

 For each canister, the system maintains a *canister version*.
-Upon canister creation, it is set to 0, and it is **guaranteed** to be incremented upon every change of the canister’s code or settings, i.e., upon every successful management canister call of methods `update_settings`, `install_code`, and `uninstall_code` on that canister and code uninstallation due to that canister running out of cycles.
-The system can arbitrarily increment the canister version also if the canister’s code and settings do not change.
+Upon canister creation, it is set to 0, and it is **guaranteed** to be incremented upon every change of the canister's code or settings, i.e., upon every successful management canister call of methods `update_settings`, `install_code`, and `uninstall_code` on that canister and code uninstallation due to that canister running out of cycles.
+The system can arbitrarily increment the canister version also if the canister's code and settings do not change.

 -   `ic0.canister_version : () → i64`